Glen Canyon Dam: 21st century drought

 Colorado River flows have been below average since 2000 as a result of the southwestern North American megadrought, leading to lower lake levels.
 In winter 2005 (before the spring run-off) the lake reached its then-lowest level since filling, an elevation of 3555.10 ft above sea level, which was approximately 150 ft below full pool.
 After 2005, the lake level slowly rebounded, although it has not filled completely since then.
 Summer 2011 saw the third largest June and the second largest July runoff since the closure of Glen Canyon Dam, and the water level peaked at nearly 3661 ft, 77 percent of capacity, on July 30.
 Water years 2012 and 2013 were, respectively, the third and fourth-lowest runoff years recorded on the Colorado River.
 By April 9, 2014, the lake level had fallen to 3574.31 ft, largely erasing the gains made in 2011.

 Colorado River levels returned to normal during water years 2014 and 2015 (pushing the lake to 3606 ft by the end of water year 2015.
 The Bureau of Reclamation in 2014 reduced the Lake Powell release from 8.23 to 7.48 million acre-feet, for the first time since the lake filled in 1980.
 This was done due to the "equalization" guideline which stipulates that an approximately equal amount of water must be retained in both Lake Powell and Lake Mead, in order to preserve hydro-power generation capacity at both lakes.
 This resulted in Lake Mead declining to the lowest level on record since the 1930s.

 Long-term water level decline continued, forcing an emergency release of water from the Flaming Gorge Reservoir in July 2021, and by April 22, 2022 Lake Powell was at 3522.24 ft in elevation – just of capacity.
-This marks the lowest water level for Lake Powell since it was filled in 1963.
+This marked the lowest water level for Lake Powell since it was filled in 1963, but that water level record was broken a year later, on April 13, 2023, when the water level dropped to 3,519.92 feet.
 Peer-reviewed studies indicate that storing water in Lake Mead rather than in Lake Powell would yield a savings of 300,000 acre feet of water or more per year, leading to calls by environmentalists to drain Lake Powell and restore Glen Canyon to its natural, free-flowing state.